An Overview of Tivicay (Dolutegravir)

 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of dolutegravir.
-Ask your health care provider or pharmacist for more information on side effects of dolutegravir.
+To learn more about possible side effects of dolutegravir, read the drug label or package insert or talk to your health care provider or pharmacist.

 How Should Dolutegravir Be Stored?